Avoid the Overused “I Hope This Email Finds You Well” With These 8 Alternatives

 Gabby

-Setting a deadline helps keep the person you’re emailing on track and gives you a timeframe of when you’ll get a response.
-This line works especially well with people who thrive on schedules.
+Setting a deadline helps keep the person you’re emailing on track and gives you a timeframe of when you’ll get a response, which can make it easier to keep yourself on track.
+While this line can be effective with anyone, it works especially well with people who thrive on structure and schedules.

 Hi Jada,